-Initiative Number 2011 Mitigation Action Responsible Party Status (In progress, No progress, Complete) Describe Status 1.
-Please describe what was accomplished and indicate % complete.
-2. If there was no progress, indicate what obstacles/delays encountered?
-3. If there was progress, how is/was the action being funded (e.g., FEMA HMGP grant, local budget)?
+Initiative Number 2011 Mitigation Action Responsible Party Status (In progress, No progress, Complete) Describe Status Please describe what was accomplished and indicate % complete.
+If there was no progress, indicate what obstacles/delays encountered?
+If there was progress, how is/was the action being funded (e.g., FEMA HMGP grant, local budget)?
 Next Step (Include in 2016 HMP? or Discontinue) Describe Next Step 1.
-If including action in the 2015 HMP, revise/reword to be more specific (as appropriate).
+If including action in the 2016 HMP, revise/reword to be more specific (as appropriate).
 2. If discontinue, explain why.
-Stanhope Borough Backup generator for Lenape Valley Regional High School.
+Stanhope Borough 1 Backup generator for Lenape Valley Regional High School.
 Facility is utilized as the primary ARC approved Shelter.
 School Board Administrator No Progress Due to budget and personnel constraints, this project has not been completed.
-Include in 2016 HMP Purchase and install a backup generator for Lenape Valley Regional High School which is used as the primary ARC shelter in the Borough.
+Include in 2016 HMP Purchase and install a backup generator for Lenape Valley Regional High School.
+The Borough does not believe this is an ARC approved shelter.
 Stanhope Borough 2 Flood proofing and elevation of utilities for the Compact Building on Furnace Street.
-Facility Administrator No Progress Due to budget and personnel constraints, this project has not been completed.
-Include in 2016 HMP Flood proof and elevate the utilities of the compact building on Furnace Street.
+Facility Administrator No Progress This is a privately owned building and is currently vacant.
+Discontinue This building is privately owned and is currently vacant; the likelihood of any improvements is limited; therefore, this action will not be included in the 2016 HMP Update.
 Stanhope Borough 3 Flood-proofing of the Byram Lakes Elementary School.
 School Board Administrator No Progress This action is for a facility not located within the Borough.
-Discontinue The school is located in Byram Township; therefore, this action will not be included in the 2015 HMP Update.
+Discontinue The school is located in Byram Township; therefore, this action will not be included in the 2016 HMP Update.
 Stanhope Borough 4 Conduct all-hazards public education and outreach program for hazard mitigation and preparedness.
 OEM Coordinator, in coordination with SCDEM No Progress Due to budget and personnel constraints, this project has not been completed.
 Include in 2016 HMP Conduct all-hazards public education and outreach program for hazard mitigation and preparedness.